DenisNavarro/rust_pocs/structured_concurrency/README.md

 Nathaniel J. Smith: [Notes on structured concurrency, or: Go statement considered harmful][].

 The code from the [Rust Book final project][] does not use structured concurrency.
-Indeed, it called `std::thread::spawn`.
-But then the borrow checker required to create an `Arc<Mutex<Receiver<Job>>>` instead of a `Mutex<Receiver<Job>>`, because the call to `std::thread::JoinHandle::join` did not change the lifetime of the `Mutex<Receiver<Job>>` seen by the borrow checker.
+Indeed, it calls `std::thread::spawn`.
+But then the borrow checker requires to create an `Arc<Mutex<Receiver<Job>>>` instead of a `Mutex<Receiver<Job>>`, because the call to `std::thread::JoinHandle::join` does not change the lifetime of the `Mutex<Receiver<Job>>` seen by the borrow checker.

 Fortunately, [Rust 1.63.0][] introduced `std::thread::scope`, which allows to use the structured